Things to Do in Long Beach, CA

 Tours and Programs

-Step into history with a guided tour at Rancho Los Cerritos, where docents lead you through the 1866 adobe and its restored gardens while pointing out details that reveal Long Beach’s Spanish, Mexican and early American eras.
+Step into history with a guided tour at Rancho Los Cerritos, where docents lead you through the 1844 adobe and its restored gardens while pointing out details that reveal Long Beach’s Spanish, Mexican, and early American eras.
 You’ll hear stories of settlers and ranch hands, learn about adobe construction, and see how land use shaped community life.
 The gardens invite you to notice native plants that sustained people and wildlife, a quiet lesson in resilience and stewardship.
-Regular educational programs and events connect you with living history, offering talks, workshops and family activities that deepen understanding and inspire engagement.
-Open to the public Wednesday through Sunday, the site lets you reclaim history, question narratives, and join a shared civic memory.

 Rancho Los Alamitos Historic Ranch and Gardens

 A living snapshot of Southern California’s past, Rancho Los Alamitos spans 7.5 acres of preserved buildings, gardens, and a working farm that trace the region’s shift from Spanish and Mexican eras to American statehood.
 You’ll step into an 1800s adobe home on guided tours that reveal architectural details and the lives of families who shaped the land.
 Stroll through layered gardens where native plants reclaim space and seasonal blooms punctuate pathways, offering quiet moments to reflect on continuity and change.
-A historic barn and functioning farm demonstrate agricultural practices that sustained communities, inviting you to contemplate stewardship and self-reliance.
-Educational programs and community events connect you with stories often missing from textbooks, fostering cultural awareness and collective memory.
-Best of all, this history is open to everyone—admission is free—so you can access a tangible past, learn actively, and leave inspired to participate in the ongoing work of preserving place and freedom.

 Earl Burns Miller Japanese Garden

-You’ll step into a tranquil 1.3-acre Japanese garden filled with koi ponds, waterfalls, bonsai and carefully arranged plantings that invite quiet reflection.
-Plan your visit around guided tours or seasonal cultural events, and check hours — students and staff often get in free while the public pays a small fee.
+You’ll step into a tranquil 1.3-acre Japanese garden filled with koi ponds, waterfalls, bonsai, and carefully arranged plantings that invite quiet reflection.
+Plan your visit around guided tours or seasonal cultural events, and check hours.
+Students and staff often get in free while the public pays a small fee.
 Wear comfortable shoes for the stone paths and arrive early if you want photos without crowds.

 Tranquil Garden Highlights

 Although tucked inside the Cal State Long Beach campus, the Earl Burns Miller Japanese Garden feels like a quiet world of its own, where winding paths lead you past a koi pond, cascading waterfalls, and a bonsai collection that reflects traditional Japanese aesthetics.
-You’ll notice how 1.3 acres fold into a deliberate landscape, over 200 plant species shaping seasonal shifts and a calm rhythm.
-Established in 1981, the garden uses classic principles—balance, asymmetry, and borrowed scenery—to free your mind from noise.
-Educational programs and workshops let you learn techniques and cultural context, so you leave not just refreshed but more capable.
-Move slowly, breathe, and let the subtle details—the ripples, moss, clipped evergreens—reclaim your attention.
+You’ll notice how 1.3 acres fold into a deliberate landscape, with over 200 plant species shaping seasonal shifts and a calm rhythm.
+Established in 1981, the garden uses classic principles: balance, asymmetry, and borrowed scenery to free your mind from noise.

 Visiting Tips and Hours

-- Visit early to claim peaceful views and softer light
+- Visit early to claim peaceful views and softer light.

-- Bring a camera but move gently to respect the space
+- Bring a camera but move gently to respect the space.

-- Check the calendar for workshops and talks
+- Check the calendar for workshops and talks.

-- Carry water and dress for sun or shade
+- Carry water and dress for sun or shade.

 Bike Along the Shoreline and Belmont Shore

-When you hop on a bike in Long Beach, the interconnected routes make it easy to cruise the Shoreline and Belmont Shore while soaking up ocean views and sea breezes.
-You’ll find Shoreline Way near Belmont Plaza Pool especially picturesque — a steady path where salt air and surf soundtrack your ride.
-Long Beach Bike Share stations put rental bikes within reach, so you can be spontaneous and unburdened.
 Ride Bayshore Beach for a calmer stretch if you want to swim or relax; families and free spirits will appreciate the gentler pace.
 With ideal year-round weather, you can choose a casual coastal roll or push for a more adventurous loop.
 Observe kites, sailboats, and local life as you move; the city’s layout invites exploration and liberation.
 Bring a light lock, water, and curiosity, and let the shoreline guide you to small discoveries.

 | Route | Vibe |